 4.2 Dry spell

-Considering 3-4 consecutive week with rainfall less than 50% of the normal in each week as dry spell after due date of onset of monsoon, the number of dry spell were calculated for each block of Bolangir district.
-In case of three consecutive dry weeks, maximum numbers of dry spell (2) were observed in Agalpur and Gudvella block, whereas one dry spell was observed in Patnagarh, Puintala and Saintala blocks leaving other blocks of the district with no dry spell.
-Four or more than four weeks of consecutive dry weeks were observed in Loisingha (24-28 SMW), Belpada, Khaprakhol, and Muribahl, Turekela (39-43 SMW) and Bangomunda (40-43 SMW), have clearly indicated that crop had experienced initial drought condition in Loisingha and Terminal drought condition in rest of the above said blocks.
-Other than that Agalpur, Gudvella, Patnagarh, Puintala and Saintala blocks experienced 3 consecutive dry weeks.
+Considering 3-4 consecutive weeks with rainfall less than 50% of the normal in each week as a dry spell after the due date of onset of monsoon, the number of dry spell were calculated for each block of Bolangir district.
+In case of three consecutive dry weeks, the maximum number of dry spell (2) were observed in Agalpur and Gudvella block, whereas one dry spell was observed in Patnagarh, Puintala and Saintala blocks, leaving other blocks of the district with no dry spell.
+Four or more than four weeks of consecutive dry weeks were observed in Loisingha (24-28 SMW), Belpada, Khaprakhol, and Muribahl, Turekela (39-43 SMW) and Bangomunda (40-43 SMW).
+These results clearly indicated that the crop had experienced initial drought conditions in Loisingha and Terminal drought conditions in the rest of the above-mentioned blocks.
+Other than that, Agalpur, Gudvella, Patnagarh, Puintala and Saintala blocks experienced 3 consecutive dry weeks.
 Similar results were also observed by Dabral et al. in 2014.

-Table 7: Number of Dry Spell and consecutive dry weeks during June to October
+Table 7: Number of Dry Spells and consecutive dry weeks during June to October